Payyanur: Transportation

 The National Highway 66 passes through Perumba junction.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 National Highway 66 is given node for construction of 6 lane road on Payyanur and other stretches of Kerala.

 Payyanur has several private and KSRTC buses plying places inside and outside the district.
 Payyanur is well-connected to its suburbs through several bus services.
 Payyanur town has three bus terminals — KSRTC Bus terminal, Payyanur on NH-66 road, Old Bus Stand, Payyanur and New Bus Stand, Payyanur on the Main road, Payyanur.

 Payyanur is one of the major station that lies in the Shoranur-Mangalore Section of Southern Railway and comes under A category stations under Palakkad division.
 The station has 3 platforms and 4 tracks.

 The nearest Airport Kannur is 57 km away and Mangalore of 115 km away.

 Social Service

 Orator and freedom fighter KP Kunhirama Poduval, who founded Sanjayan Smaraka Grandhalayam at Annur (Sanjayan Memorial Library), is from here.
-Kelappan Service Center (perhaps the only institution built in memory of Kelappaji, also known as "Kerala Gandhi") and Payyanur Co-operative Stores are among a number of social organizations in the area.
+Kelappan Service Center (perhaps the only institution built in memory of K Kelappan, also known as "Kerala Gandhi") and Payyanur Co-operative Stores are among a number of social organizations in the area.